arunneru/my-blog-site/content/posts/lasso/first.md

 ## helper file from countrycode package ##

-We need to combine all these separate data sets into a single one.
-Though we can combine them based on the country names, a more efficient way would be to use iso-3/iso-2 code or imf code (From International monetary fund).
-The library "countrycode" offers these codes for all the countries.
+Our next step involves merging all these individual datasets into a unified one.
+While we can perform this merging based on country names, a more efficient approach is to use either the ISO-3/ISO-2 codes or IMF codes (from the International Monetary Fund).
+We can conveniently access these codes for all countries using the 'countrycode' library.

 ```{r}